crawl/sequell/docs/listgame.md

 Damage of the killing blow (integer)

 `sdam`:
-Total damage done by the source of death, uninterrupted by other sources of damage, on the player's last turn.
+Total damage done by the source of death on the player's last turn.

 `tdam`:
 Total damage the player sustained in their last turn.